lankaapura/lankapura.net/_posts/2018-01-29-JavaScript-Copy-To-Clipboard.md

 ## Simple Use Cases

-We can you following simple function to copy some variable to clip board.
+We can use following simple function to copy any variable to clip board.

 ```javascript
   function CopyToClipBoardHandler(value) {